Last updated: October 29, 2025

 Introduction

 Philosophers have investigated the question, and Thaddeus Metz has provided an overview.
-First, as applied to humanity, the meaning of life is distinguished from the meaning a person holds about their life.
+First, the meaning of life, as applied to humanity, is distinguished from the meaning a person holds about their life.
 This page only considers the latter.

 He then presents two supernatural factors that may give meaning.
-God-centred views hold that God has assigned the person with a purpose, chosen by God, and, for the person, satisfying God’s purpose gives meaning to their life.
+God-centred views hold that God has assigned the person a purpose, chosen by God, and, for the person, satisfying God’s purpose gives meaning to their life.
 Generally, these ideas do not equate achieving God’s purpose with gaining a reward such as eternal life.

 The naturalist approaches fall into two classes.